-We have reviewed the accompanying condensed consolidated statement of financial position of ADNOC Gas PLC (formerly ADNOC Gas Ltd.) (the "Company") and its subsidiaries (together referred to as the "Group") as at 31 March 2023, and the related condensed consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the period from 8 December 2022 (date of incorporation) to 31 March 2023.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of ADNOC Gas PLC (formerly ADNOC Gas Ltd.) (the "Company") and its subsidiaries (together referred to as the "Group") as at 30 June 2023, and the related interim condensed consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the period from 8 December 2022 (date of incorporation) to 30 June 2023.
 Management is responsible for the preparation and fair presentation of this interim condensed consolidated financial information in accordance with International Accounting Standard IAS 34 'Interim Financial Reporting' as issued by International Accounting Standards Board (IASB).
-Our responsibility is to express a conclusion on this interim condensed consolidated financial information based on our review.
+Our responsibility is to express a conclusion on this interim condensed consolidated financial information in accordance with statements of standards financial information based on our review.